ASaragga/FinCalc/README.md

 ## Courses Overview

-**Financial Analysis and Valuation for Lawyers / Harvard Law School**
+**Financial Analysis and Valuation for Lawyers / Harvard Law School** (⭣Video)

 >  Lawyers negotiate deals and manage lawsuits involving billions of dollars each year.
 To do that, you need more than legal expertise.
 You need a fundamental understanding of the finances behind a deal or dispute, including how to read and analyze financial statements or use financial concepts to value a business, patent, or marital estate.
 You need more than law knowledge to advise a client on any significant transaction — and to help a client even assess whether it's best to pursue a claim or to settle.

 >  Successful attorneys cannot leave accounting, finance and valuation solely to a finance team, or outside experts.
 You need to independently understand the financial opportunities your client faces and discuss them using the language of finance.
-Through examples of disputes, valuations, and presentations from real-world practitioners, this course will teach you how to interpret and use financial data, make a business case for a deal or lawsuit, and understand when and how experts can support — or undermine — your work (⭣Video).
+Through examples of disputes, valuations, and presentations from real-world practitioners, this course will teach you how to interpret and use financial data, make a business case for a deal or lawsuit, and understand when and how experts can support — or undermine — your work.

 > [![Harvard Law School Course](Assets/FVL01.png)](https://youtu.be/QPoRUsRzcPM "Financial Analysis and Valuation for Lawyers")